cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/advance-retrieve-config.md

 Used for volume-progressive loading, where we need to specify the exact image index we want to retrieve.
 This is generally true in general hanging protocols, as the initial image is usually in the middle, top, or bottom of the stack.

-You can use relative positions between [0, 1] and use -1 to indicate the last image in the stack.
+You can use absolution positions, or relative positions between [0, 1].
+Positions less than 0 are relative to the end, so you can use -1 to indicate the last image in the stack.

 Example